Medicare Part D - Prescription Drugs

 Yes, although Part D is optional, you may face a penalty for signing up after your initial enrollment period.

-The cost of the late enrollment penalty is added to the monthly premium cost of your Part D plan, and depends on how long you went without Part D or creditable prescription drug coverage.
+The cost of the late enrollment penalty is added to the monthly plan premium cost of your Part D plan, and depends on how long you went without Part D or creditable prescription drug coverage.

-Medicare calculates the penalty by multiplying 1% of the "national base beneficiary premium" ($32.74 in 2023) times the number of full, uncovered months you didn't have Part D or creditable coverage.
+Medicare calculates the penalty by multiplying 1% of the "national base beneficiary premium" ($34.70 in 2024) times the number of full, uncovered months you didn't have Part D or creditable coverage.
 The national base beneficiary premium may increase each year, so your penalty amount may also increase each year.

 More information